 - Holistic approach to the renovation project, with the support of an ICT tool

-- Automation of the process via the ICT tool, that supports for the identification of the best technical solutions and interventions to be implemented
+- Automation of the design process via the ICT tool, that supports for the identification of the best technical solutions and interventions to be implemented

 - Comprehensive renovation intervention, including correct evaluation from the life-cycle perspective of energy-efficiency and overall costs

 - Customer satisfaction monitoring and continuous improvement

 The business model specifically targets private buildings’ owners in the need of renovation and in particular single and multi-family buildings.
 Other possible building are private office buildings.